“Is My Training Clean?” check list

 Their effort to recognise the cue, respond with the associated behaviour should not be questioned.

 If the expectation is incorrect (from the person) then the dog is not at fault.
-They are responding to the environment is truth to their history.
+They are responding to the environment and are true to their learning history.

 Markers